bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ## Anonymous Unsubscription
 For anonymous subscription, *NotifyBC* supports one-click opt-out by allowing unsubscription URL provided in notifications.
 To thwart unauthorized unsubscription attempts, *NotifyBC* implemented and enabled by default two security measurements

 * Anonymous unsubscription request requires unsubscription code, which is a random string generated at subscription time.
 Unsubscription code reduces brute force attack risk by increasing size of key space.
-Without it, an attacker only needs to guess subscription id.
+Without it, an attacker only needs to successfully guess subscription id.
 Be aware, however, the unsubscription code has to be embedded in unsubscription link.
 If the user forwarded a notification to other people, he/she is still vulnerable to unauthorized unsubscription.
 * Acknowledgement notification - a (final) notification is sent to user acknowledging unsubscription, and offers a link to revert had the change been made unauthorized.
+A deleted subscription (unsubscription) may have a limited lifetime (30 days by default) according to retention policy defined in [cron job](#cron-job) so the reversion can only be performed within the lifetime.

 You can customize anonymous unsubscription settings by changing the *anonymousUnsubscription* configuration.
 Following is the default settings defined in [config.json](https://github.com/bcgov/MyGovBC-notification-server/blob/master/server/config.json)